massgov/openmass/docs/mayflower.md

 ## Mayflower Artifacts

-[Mayflower Artifacts](https://github.com/massgov/mayflower-artifacts) is a repository containing versioned build artifacts of Mayflower.
+[Mayflower Artifacts](https://github.com/massgov/mayflower-artifacts) is a repository containing versioned build artifacts of Mayflower Patternlab.
 All branches and tags from Mayflower are deployed automatically via CircleCI to Mayflower Artifacts.

 ### Feature testing Mayflower changes in Drupal